bioinformed/glu-genetics/docs/dev_manual/style.rst

     Use 2 spaces per indentation level.

-    Python style guides usually recommend 4 spaces, however I've found that scientific code tends to get wider and therefor benefits from less real estate taken up by indentation.
+    Python style guides usually recommend 4 spaces, however I've found that even clean scientific code tends to need fairly wide lines and therefor benefits from less real estate taken up by indentation.
 To offset this, work hard to limit the levels of nesting by using function and class abstractions.

     For really old code that you don't want to mess up, you may continue to use the original intendation.
 However, plan to normalize it before